 Heather remained in the hospital for another seven weeks.
 She had no reflexes, was being fed through an NG tube, and was cortically blind.
 The traumatic brain injury caused Heather to be stiff and rigid.
 Doctors were afraid her muscles would atrophy in that position so she was given sedatives every few hours.
 “She would do this horrible moaning sound which was very traumatic,” Deborah said.
 Heather was not able to do a lot, but they realized she could hear.
 One day Deborah’s other two children came to visit and sing Heather a song.
 “She just stopped and you could tell she could hear,” Deborah said.

-Caring for a Child with a Traumatic Brain Injury
+Caring for a child with a TBI

 Hospital staff encouraged Deborah and Kent to send Heather to an institution because she would be “too much work” to care for at home.
 “She turned two while she was in the hospital and we both felt that she was still our baby.
 We weren’t about to send her to an institution without at least trying to care for her ourselves,” Deborah said.
 The insurance company agreed to pay for the facility if Heather went straight there from the hospital.
 But, if they took her home and changed their minds later, they refused to pay for it.
 Knowing this, Deborah and Kent were determined to care for Heather themselves.